-This book need not, and emphatically should not, be read from front to back.
-The order of material is chosen so that material appearing later depends only on material appearing earlier (with a couple of exceptions, which are pointed out in the text).
+This book need not, and, emphatically should not, be read from front to back.
+The order of material is chosen so that material appearing later depends only on material appearing earlier, but following the material in the order it is presented may be a fairly dry experience.